 Using exercise as a treatment for most correctly diagnosed spinal structural conditions seems illogical, but these methods of care are continuously recommended, regardless.

 This essay takes an in-depth look at many of the lesser known aspects of exercise therapy, when used to treat anatomically-induced pain syndromes in the back and neck.
+Ever wonder why you were told to do spine exercises?
+This essay provides the answer.

 Almost any motion will exercise the spine to some degree, since the back is involved in nearly every movement we make and virtually every activity we participate in.
 The mere act of standing, or even sitting upright, exercises the back muscles and spinal structures, as the postural muscles get very few chances to rest.
 Therefore, the more reasonable question should be, “What types of activities do not exercise the spine?”
 This would be a far shorter list to compile.